Gabinou/mace/README.md

 - `-DZSH_COMPLETION=<path>` to set path for `mace` zsh tab completion.
 Defaults to `/usr/share/zsh/site-functions`.

 ## Why?
-- Too many build complex, slow build systems.
+- Too many complex, slow build systems.
 - Using C to build C gets you free lunches.
     - Learning C is learning `mace`.
     - Full C functionality in your macefile.